open-infrastructure-labs/caerus-udf/deployment/README.md

 # Caerus UDF Deployment Automation

-Caerus UDF related services can be deployed as separate microservice as stated in the README of parent "caerus/ndp/udf" directory, for ease-of-use, here we dockerize the major components as follows:
+Caerus UDF related services can be deployed as separate microservice as stated in the README of parent "caerus-udf" directory, for ease-of-use, here we dockerize the major components as follows:
   1. docker "caerus-ndp-udf-backend": it has major Caerus UDF services and their ports
         * 8000 - Ndp Service
         * 8001 - UDF Service